Skip to content

 Situation Date/Time Datetime Start date/time of the move exercise-time 1/24/2024, 14:18:27

-Situation Description Rich Text Information, details, and characteristics of the exercise Huricane Delta has landed in Fort Myers
+Situation Description Rich Text Information, details, and characteristics of the exercise Hurricane Delta has landed in Fort Myers

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit a Move